capsule-corp-ternoa/erc20/README.md

 ### Deploying to a local network
 Open a terminal and run `npx hardhat node` there, keep it running.

-You can now deploy the token by using a command of the type `npx hardhat deploy --vault 0x2546bcd3c84621e976d8185a91a922ae77ecec30`.
+You can now deploy the token by using a command of the type `npx hardhat deploy --vault 0x2546bcd3c84621e976d8185a91a922ae77ecec30 --supply 2500000000000000000000000000`.
 You can change the `--vault` argument to whatever address you'd like to receive the total supply of coins.

 > Because we use the deployment task with a local hardhat network it already knows which private keys to use to sign the transactions.
 However, when deploying on a production network you may have to fine tune the configuration.